QuokkaPix

 1

-Choose an export format for transparent logos or cutouts.
+Choose a format for transparent logos or cutouts.

 2